knewplay/oop-fundamentals/oop_fundamentals.md

 illustrator: "Dengyijia Liu"
 ---

-Welcome to the world of Object-Oriented Programming (OOP)!
-This article introduces you to a way of programming that emphasizes structure and a solid foundation.
-Object-Oriented Programming is a relatively advanced topic in programming, and it's natural if some concepts don't make complete sense right away.
-As you read through the sections and learn the concepts, you’ll begin to see how OOP can help you write more organized, efficient, and scalable code.
-This guide will walk you through the fundamentals of OOP, giving you the tools to create robust and flexible programs.
+In this article, you'll be introduced to Object-Oriented Programming (OOP), a method of programming that focuses on building a solid and organized structure.
+OOP is a relatively advanced topic, and it's natural if its purpose and benefits aren't immediately clear.
+OOP is particularly useful in larger programs that need to scale easily, as it helps with the structure and organization of the code.
+This guide will cover the fundamentals of OOP, providing you with the knowledge and tools to understand and work with VEX V5 code.

 ## Table of Contents